dcuartielles/bash_site/docs/BUILD.md

 # Build the project

+## Install dependencies

+If you are willing to export your sites to anything that is not Markdown, you will need to use the *pandoc* universal translation tool.
+It will allow converting the generator's outputs into HTML, PDF, LaTeX, amongst others.

+`sudo apt install pandoc`

 ## Build the templates

 Prior to creating a course, you need to define the templates you will be using.
 The call for the template generation goes as follows: